 Andrew G. Shuman, MD, FACS, HEC-C, is an Associate Professor in the Department of Otolaryngology - Head and Neck Surgery at the University of Michigan Medical School.
-He is also the Chief of the ENT Section of the Surgery Service at the VA Ann Arbor Health System.
-He serves as Chief of the Clinical Ethics Service in the Center for Bioethics and Social Sciences in Medicine (CBSSM).
+He serves as a Chief of the Clinical Ethics Service in the Center for Bioethics and Social Sciences in Medicine (CBSSM).

 Dr. Shuman completed fellowships in head and neck surgical oncology at Memorial Sloan-Kettering Cancer Center, and in medical ethics at Weill Medical College of Cornell University.
 He completed his residency in the Department of Otolaryngology - Head and Neck Surgery at the University of Michigan.
 He is a graduate of the University of Michigan Medical School, and also graduated from the University of Michigan's College of Literature, Science and the Arts.